ORNL/GridKit/src/Model/PhasorDynamics/INPUT_FORMAT.md

-  `format_version`   | Non-negative integer indicating the format version `format_revision`  | Non-negative integer indicating the format revision `case_name`        | A string containing the name of the case `case_datetime`    | Optional string in the ISO 8601 format indicating a date associated with the case.
-A time may also be included, and if so, it is recommended that an offset from UTC also be specified.
+  `format_version`   | Non-negative integer indicating the format version `format_revision`  | Non-negative integer indicating the format revision `case_name`        | A string containing the name of the case `case_datetime`    | Optional string in the ISO 8601 format indicating a datetime associated with the case.
+Including a time is optional, but if one is specified, it is recommended that a UTC offset be included.
   `case_description` | A string with more specific description of what is modeled in the case `case_comments`    | A string with additional notes as needed `freq_base`        | A floating point value indicating the system frequency base in hertz (Hz).
 This is commonly 60 Hz